Kansas State vs. Florida Atlantic Predictions & Picks - NCAA Tournament Elite Eight

 Kansas State vs. Florida Atlantic Predictions & Picks: Spread, Total - NCAA Tournament Elite Eight

-Saturday's contest between the Florida Atlantic Owls (34-3) and Kansas State Wildcats (26-9) squaring off at Madison Square Garden has a projected final score of 73-71 (based on our computer prediction) in favor of Florida Atlantic, so it should be a tight matchup.
-The game will tip off at 6:09 PM ET on March 25.
+Saturday's contest that pits the Florida Atlantic Owls (34-3) against the Kansas State Wildcats (26-9) at Madison Square Garden should be a tight matchup based on our computer prediction, which projects a final score of 73-71 in favor of Florida Atlantic.
+Game time is at 6:09 PM ET on March 25.

-According to our computer prediction, Florida Atlantic is projected to cover the spread (2.5) versus Kansas State.
-The two teams are projected to come in below the 144.5 total.
+Based on our computer prediction, Florida Atlantic is projected to cover the spread (2.5) against Kansas State.
+The two sides are expected to fall short of the 144.5 total.

 Kansas State vs. Florida Atlantic Game Info & Odds